ggxchain/documentation/src/sydney-testnet/sydney-validator-program.md

 * To become a validator, a bond of 1000 GGXT tokens is required.
 * Nodes must have both the Prometheus port and RPC open, and use other flags described in the [node setup documentation](validator-guides/how-to-setup-a-validator-node.md).

-The Sydney testnet incorporates democratic routines.
+The Sydney Testnet incorporates democratic routines.
 Any validator can propose network upgrades or changes to tokenomics parameters.
 All validators with a minimum stake of 1000 GGXT tokens can vote on these proposals.
 Proposals are accepted or rejected based on a simple majority rule.